-This year, going back to class will be different.
-An uncertain beginning and a mandatory adaptation to a new reality.
-In this context the campus´ managers and their maintenance teams face a huge challenge, where technology is going to help find solutions.
-But it can also cause a many headache to figure out what the best decisions are, taking into account both the initial situation (the “actual” users, services and facilities), as well as new public health requirements, legal regulations and economic constraints.
+This year, going back to classes will be different – an uncertain beginning and a mandatory adaptation to a new reality.
+In this context, campus managers and their maintenance teams face a huge challenge and, while technology will help them find some solutions, it won’t avoid the headache of figuring out what the best decisions are, considering both the initial situation (current users, services, and facilities), as well as new public health requirements, legal regulations, and economic constraints.

-The creation of a more intelligent campus (a “smart campus”) is going to give us the means to face this “new normality”.
-We will be looking for:
+Nevertheless, the creation of a more intelligent campus (a “smart campus”) will most certainly give us the means to face this “new normality” as we look for:

-- The optimization of the flows of people, to facilitate the movements inside of campus, ensuring at the same time, the compliance of the regulations of social distance.
+- The optimisation of people traffic to facilitate the mobilisation inside of the campus, while ensuring the compliance of social distance regulations

 - The creation of safe and comfortable spaces

-- To facilitate to the users the access to the information needed
+- To facilitate people’s access to the information needed

-To achieve the previous objectives, some of the “smart” uses cases that we could deploy in a campus are the following:
+To achieve the previous objectives, some of the “smart” use cases that we could deploy on campus are the following:

 In this “new normality” it is especially important to be able to count how many people are in a certain area or to be able to measure the social distance between them.
 We are talking about: